rekola/nanoclj/README.md

 - Namespaces can only contain Vars, not Classes: `(resolve 'Math) ;=> #'java.lang.Math
 - Arrays can only contain primitive values (including Objects), Multidimensional arrays cannot be ragged
 - No type hints
-- Only 64 bit systems are supported
+- Unbound Vars cannot be created

 ## Dependencies